aman043358sagar/Todo-App/README.md

 # Todo-App
-This project demonstrates retrieving and deleting of data from firebase realtime database and showing data using firebase paging recycler adapter
+This project is demonstration of Room persistence library with MVVM architecture

 insert             |  delete
 :-------------------------:|:-------------------------: